Wednesday, December 16, 2020

 12 episodes, 72 pages; Epic #28 in sequence)

-The Basics: on the surface, this epic is about Judge Cal, from a Dimension where he defeated Dredd, coming to the 'main universe' to wreak havoc.
+The Basics: on the surface, this epic is about Judge Cal (the main villain from a much better epic), from a dimension where he defeated Dredd, coming to the 'main universe' to wreak havoc.
 Along for the ride he brings a variety of Dredd's old enemies; by accident, he also brings a host of 2000AD legends from yesteryear who also wreak havoc.
 Dredd, with help from Dimension-physics expert Darien Kenzie, leads the fightback!

 "Two Thousand Worlds" - geddit?